 26. Para 2-4 By what date must the BN HR Input appropriate automated system transactions for Soldiers denied automatic promotion?

 27. Para 2-5 What can units that are only authorized fewer than 10 SPC/CPL positions do for waivers to SPC?

-A: They are allowed to promote 1 Soldier to SPC with waiver and must wait until that Soldier reaches their TIS for when they would have received promotion without waiver prior to promoting any other Soldiers with a waiver
+A: They are allowed to promote 1 Soldier to SPC with waiver and must wait until that Soldier reaches their TIS before they can grant another waiver.

 32. Para 3-3 Why may a SGT or SSG’s promotion be delayed?

 A: (1) Probability exists that the Soldier was given promotion consideration in error.

 (2) Soldier was granted more administrative points than entitled.

 (3) Soldier’s promotion packet was lost and must be reconstructed.